benhylau/mesh-workshop/README.md

 The scripts to generate unique configurations for each node is contained in this repository.
 Creation of the nodes is fast and trivial, and only needs to be done once, since the nodes do not persist any runtime state.
 User sessions are run off a ramdisk (and a swap memory-backed filesystem) such that all runtime states are lost across power cycles.

+Once the nodes are prepared, no Internet connection is necessary to run this workshop (unless you want to run docker containers).
+All the software is pre-installed and the peer-to-peer network operates without the need for a central server or Internet connectivity.

 Hardware
 --------